 How to make a solar warranty claim in Perth: panels, inverters, and workmanship

-A residential solar system in Perth typically carries three different warranties from three different parties.
-Knowing which warranty applies to your issue determines who you contact and what the process looks like.
+A Perth solar system carries three different warranties from three different parties.
+If something goes wrong, work out which warranty applies first.
+That determines who you call and what the process looks like.

 The three warranties on a Perth solar installation